 - As a school we measure children's progress in learning against National Curriculum expectations and age related targets. - The class teacher continually assesses each child and notes areas of improvement and areas that require additional work or support.
-As a school we record all this data and can therefore track a child's journey through our school. - The Head and Deputy conduct regular Learning Walks and are able to identify children who receive additional support and any children not making progress are then discussed. - The SENDco will also go into classrooms and into planning sessions to ensure that the children with SEND are having their needs met. - The class teacher and individual children discuss specific targets and can discuss progress made and things that will help them make the next step. - As a Year Team the teachers look at, monitor and assess children's work so that there is continuity across each year group.
-This means that the whole team is able to look at and discuss progress. - If a child has a Learning Passport and Profile, comments will be written on them as they are a working document.
+As a school we record all this data and can therefore track a child's journey through our school. - The Head and Deputy conduct regular Learning Walks and are able to identify children who receive additional support and any children not making progress are then discussed. - The class teacher and individual children discuss specific targets and can discuss progress made and things that will help them make the next step. - As a Year Team the teachers look at, monitor and assess children's work so that there is continuity across each year group.
+This means that the whole team is able to look at and discuss progress. - If a child has an IEP, comments will be written on it as it's a working document.
 This ensures up to date information when the targets are reviewed.
-If a target hasn't been met, then the reason for it not being met are discussed and the target will be adapted or simplified for the next round.

-• If your child has an Education Health Care Plan (EHCP) there will be a formal review meeting once a year.
-This is when the targets are reviewed so that progress is discussed and County are notified.
-However, you are able to meet with the SENDCo, on a more regular basis.
+If a target hasn't been met then the reason for it not being met are discussed and the target will be adapted or simplified for the next round. - If your child has an Education Health Care Plan (EHCP) there are review meetings once a year.
+This is when the targets are reviewed formally so that progress is discussed.